FICO

 sys.exit()

-# Define master problem
+# Define main problem.

 p=xp.problem()

-# Define first stage variables
+# Define first stage variables.

 x=[p.addVariable(vartype=xp.binary) for _ in range(n1)]